/

 Two-way sync (also called bidirectional sync or 2 way synchronization) updates both systems whenever a change occurs in either one.
 This keeps both systems consistent by allowing data to flow in both directions.

-Two-way sync is valuable when customer data needs to remain consistent between systems, such as a CRM and an ERP.
+Two-way sync becomes essential when operational systems like CRM and ERP platforms must maintain real-time data consistency to support critical business processes.
 If a customer's address is updated in either system, the change appears in both.

 In one-way sync, the source system holds the authoritative version of the data.
 In two-way sync, both systems are considered sources of truth, which requires conflict resolution rules to handle situations where the same data is changed in both systems simultaneously.